Can AI Agents Actually Learn to Trade?

 Impact for Simudyne

-The architecture described here forms the foundation of Horizon, our platform for autonomous financial intelligence.
-Horizon orchestrates multi-agent systems (similar to the one proposed) to construct factor models, extract risk signals, and generate structured insights across companies and portfolios.
+The architecture described above has been applied to both risk and valuation workflows in Simudyne Horizon, our platform for autonomous financial intelligence.
+Horizon orchestrates multi-agent systems to construct risk factor models, extract risk signals, and generate structured insights across companies and portfolios.
+For early access to Simudyne Horizon, sign up to our waiting list here.